Beach Blanket Bingo: Reception

 Howard Thompson of The New York Times wrote "We simply can't believe, no matter what the reports say, that the teen-agers buy such junk.
 It's for morons."

 Variety wrote, "No one can blame Nicholson and Arkoff for continuing a pattern that has made them money, but this is ridiculous.
 Are teenagers responding to such drivel as good natured satire of themselves rather than identifying with it?
 Let's hope so."

 Margaret Harford of the Los Angeles Times wrote that "Some of it is pretty silly," but the movie "is best when it is giving the kids a sly drubbing.
 Its teen-age inanities are not nearly so dull as its adult presumptuousness.
 For example: Columnist Earl Wilson hovering awkwardly around as a talent spotter.
 Earl looks as though he'd give a pearl or two just to be back in his less strenuous New York haunts."

+Filmink wrote it "is a grab bag as a movie.
+It has an odd feel: things like John Ashley playing a rival to Avalon rather than his friend; Walley's fake rape allegation against Avalon after he spurns her (this story lasts two scenes, as if the filmmakers knew it was a bad idea the minute they introduced it); Frankie sings this weird ballad and his character seems particularly obnoxious; Don Rickles does some unfunny nightclub act schtick; columnist Earl Wilson plays himself, as if anyone cares."